 This was duly included in the joint communique.
 It was a feather in the cap of ‘Bongo Bondhu’.

 Sheikh Mujibur Rahman returned home to Dhaka on 10 January 1972 to a hero’s welcome.
 Over a million people had gathered to receive the Bangladesh leader at the Romna Maidan, echoing slogans of ‘Joy Bongo Bondhu, Joy Bangla’.
 Raising his very masculine voice, ‘Bongo Bondhu’ declared standing on the podium: “My countrymen, rejoice.
-Bangladesh is now a sovereign, independent nation”. [“South Asia @ LSE” Editor’s Note: The gathering on 10 January 1972 was at Suhrawardy Uddyan, and not at Romna Maidan.]
+Bangladesh is now a sovereign, independent nation”. [“South Asia @ LSE” Editor’s Note: The gathering on 10 January 1972 was at Ramna Race Course (now Suhrawardy Uddyan).]

 The Emergence of Bangladesh as a Sovereign Nation